tldr-pages/tldr/pages/linux/trashy.md

 `trash list`

-- Restore file from trash:
+- Restore a specific file from the trash:

 `trash restore {{file}}`